 Be Prepared.
 Before a medical appointment, write out a list of questions.
 Come prepared with information and descriptions of what concerns you.
 Use your journal or activity log to recall the timing of events or when and how certain behaviors occurred.
 For example, if you are worried about your baby throwing up several times a day, make a note of each instance, recording when it happened, where it happened, what your baby had eaten and how much your baby had eaten.
 During the appointment, take notes to record the answers you get, so you’ll remember them later.

 Communicate Your Concerns At The Beginning.
 Often you will see a nurse or physician’s assistant before seeing the doctor.
 Share your concerns and questions.
 They may be able to answer some questions for you, leaving more time to spend with the doctor.
-Also see 3 Key Questions When You First Meet Your Doctor.

 Share Information and Updates.
 Don’t assume your doctor knows anything about what happens outside his or her office.
 When your child is receiving services (such as Early Childhood Intervention, private therapy or through a public school ), make sure your doctor has copies of evaluations and plans for services.
 You will need to sign a release form for certain information to be shared.
 Tell your doctor about any little bit of your child’s progress, good or bad.
 What you might think is insignificant could be important to your doctor.
 You might even send an occasional picture of your child with a note highlighting a new skill he has gained.